f4exb/sdrangel-docker/sdrangel/readme.md

 You may specify extra options for port mapping between the host and the container:

   - `-a` specifies the host port linked to the SDRangel REST API port
   - `-u` specifies an UDP port on the host linked to the same port in the container.
+This is ignored when host network is used (`-H` option)
   You may have several of these.
 UDP port mapping is used for Remote Input plugin operation

 To speed up FFT plan allocations you can put a FFTW wisdom file in the `~/.config/sdrangel` directory.
 The `fftwisdom` image in the `fftwisdom` section can be used to produce a compatible FFTW wisdom file.
 The name of the file can be specified with the `-w` option (see above).